buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 process type - a CNB construct representing a process that can be started by the launcher.
 A process type has the following properties as described [here](https://github.com/buildpacks/spec/blob/main/buildpack.md#launchtoml-toml): type (string), command (string), arguments (array of string), direct (boolean).
 Buildpacks declare process types during the `build` phase by writing entries into `<layers>/launch.toml`.

-default process type - the process that will be started by the launcher when the app image is run.
+default process type - describes the process that will be started by the launcher when the app image is run.
 It can be overriden by overriding the image entrypoint.
+Example: an image with default process type of web would have an entrypoint of `/cnb/process/web` which is a symlink that points to `/cnb/lifecycle/launcher`.
+The launcher uses argv0 to determine which process to start.

 # Motivation
 [motivation]: #motivation